-The Textile Enginering Department was established in NED University in 1996, department has been offering program of Bachelor of Engineering (BE) in Textile since 1996.
+The Textile Engineering Department was established in NED University in 1996.
+The department has been offering program of Bachelor of Engineering (BE) in Textile since 1996.
 At Postgraduate level, department offers three programs i.e. Master of Engineering (M.Engg.) in Textile, Master of Engineering Management (MEM) in Textile Management and Master of Science (MS) in Textile Management.
-Department has eighteen (18) faculty members out of which Thirteen have doctoral degrees and Five have M. Engg.
-(Textile) degrees.
+Department has twenty (20) faculty members out of which fourteen have doctoral degrees and six have Masters degrees.

-The postgraduate programs are evening programs designed to accommodate working textile engineers who are in quest of broadening their knowledge and deepening their technical & managerial skills to work out problems of Textile Industry.
+The postgraduate programs are evening programs designed to accomodate working textile engineers who are in a quest to broaden their knowledge and deepen their technical & managerial skills to address the issues of Textile Industry.

-The programme of Master of Engineering (MEngg) in Textile was started in year 2005.
-The courses of this program are designed to incorporate the advance contents of physical and chemical aspects of Textile Engineering and Technology, and are at par with any similar program offered in developed countries.
-The progam aims to produce qualified textile professionals who would not only take-up maintenacne / operational functions of a Textile mill but would cover other aspects such as product development, process analysis, quality assurance and environment.
-Courses are designed to meet the requirements of Pakistan Textile Industry in particular and the textile business sector at large.
+The programme of Master of Engineering (M.Engg) in Textile was started in year 2005.
+The courses of this program are designed to incorporate advance contents of Textile Engineering and Technology, and are at par with any similar program offered in developed countries.
+The progam aims to produce qualified textile professionals who would not only take-up managerial / operational functions of a Textile mill but would contribute to other aspects such as product development, process analysis, quality assurance and environment.
+Courses are also tailored to meet the requirements of Pakistan Textile Industry in particular and the textile business sector in general.

-The Textile Engineering graduates come across various managment responsibilities during their professional career.
-In today's world it s getting difficult for organisations to remain competitive and profitable.
-Today's market requires not only technically sound engineers but also excellent managers who can work in competitive and tough environment and still produce desired results.
-Realizing the importance of management skills for Textile Engineers, the department has introduced programs of Master of Engineering Management (MEM) and Master of Science in Textile Management.
-These program aim to educate the next generation of engineers as well as other Textile Professional to plan and manage the textile industry, improve the production and quality of textile products and lead the industry.
-The courses are structured in such a way to provide technical knowledge along with management skills to empower the textile engineer to lead the team and manage complex textile industries.
+The Textile Engineering graduates take up various management responsibilities during their professional career.
+In today's world it is getting difficult for organisations to remain competitive and profitable.
+Today's market requires not only technically sound engineers but also excellent managers who can work in competitive environment and produce desired results.
+Realizing the importance of management skills for Textile Engineers, Department the introduced postgraduate programs of Master of Engineering Management (MEM) and Master of Science in Textile Management.
+These programs aim to educate the next generation of engineers and scientists to plan and manage the textile industry, improve the production and quality of textile products and lead the industry.
+The courses are structured to provide both technical knowledge along with management skills to empower the textile engineer for leadership roles in complex and competitive business environment.